mui/material-ui/docs/src/pages/components/modal/modal.md

 ## Simple modal

+This demo stacks Modals, but it is strongly discouraged to do so in practice.

 {{"demo": "pages/components/modal/SimpleModal.js"}}

 Notice that you can disable the outline (often blue or gold) with the `outline: 0` CSS property.